Siry112/store-sales-sql-analysis/README.md

 # Store Sales SQL Analysis

-This project analyzes a small e-commerce dataset using SQL.
+SQL analytics project exploring revenue, customers and product performance in an e-commerce dataset.

 The goal of the project is to practice analytical SQL techniques such as joins, aggregations, window functions, and multi-step transformations.